Auranis/HighDigitSAMs/README.md

 ## Version history

+#### V 1.4.2 2021-04-27 -
+Added PDF guide, added 51P6a and 92N6 models
+fixed bug with S-300VM guidance
+updated display names and added short display names for all units   increased maximum targets for 92N6 engagement radar (SA-20B) to 36   increased maximum targets for 9S32 engagement radar (SA-23) to 24  updated all S-300P variants to give lock-only warning
+#### V 1.4.1 2021-01-30 -
+Hotfix for model conflict
 #### V 1.4.0 2021-01-27 -
 Added S-300PMU-2, S-300V, Gazetchik Decoy by LetMePickThat, including new 3D models by ERO
 Reduced top speed and accuracy of V-759, tweaked PN coefficients.